Ecotourism: A List of Resources for Going Green in Florida

 By Lauren Tjaden

-The Florida Green Lodging Program boasts almost 400 properties that have made a commitment to conserve and protect the Sunshine State's natural resources, making it easy to find green accommodations.
+The Florida Green Lodging Program boasts hundreds of properties that have made a commitment to conserve and protect the Sunshine State's natural resources, making it easy to find green accommodations.
 Check here for the Florida Department of Environmental Protection's map and a downloadable directory of designated properties.

 The Green Key Global Eco-Rating Program evaluates and certifies properties in North America on the scope of their sustainable initiatives.
 The program is recognized by the Global Sustainable Tourism Council.
 Check here for a list of Florida properties.